 Prevention of Canine Breast Cancer

 Canine breast cancer is easily preventable by spaying the female dog.
-If you look at the figures below, you can see how early spaying dramatically decreases the risk of breast cancer in dogs:
+Take a look at the figures below.
+You can see how early spaying dramatically decreases the risk of breast cancer in dogs:

 - If a puppy is spayed before her first heat cycle (around 6 months of age), her chance of getting breast cancer is almost non-existence (only about 0.05%).

-- If the puppy is spayed after one heat cycle, her risk of getting breast cancer rises to 7-8%.
+- Spayed after one heat cycle, the puppy’s risk of getting breast cancer rises to 7-8%.